pyeventsourcing/eventsourcing/README.md

 assert type(events[3]).__qualname__ == 'World.SomethingHappened'
 ```

-The event objects can be used to reconstruct the state of
+The collected event objects can be used to reconstruct the state of
 the aggregate.
 The application repository's method `get()`
 reconstructs aggregates from stored events in this way (see below).